Lab Grown Diamonds

 - Carat weight sizes typically range from as low as 1/4ct upwards of 2 1/3ct.

 - General Electric has been the first company to do so and to date is the only lab who has mastered the process.

 5. What lab reports accompany lab grown diamonds?

-- GIA has and will grade lab grown diamonds just as they would any other diamond.
-Currently the company is utilizing IGI for the Reports.
-Of the 12 diamonds that were sent here for analysis we have found the grading on the reports to be fair and accurate.
+- GIA has and will grade lab-grown diamonds just as they would any other diamond.
+Currently, there utilizing IGI for the reports.
+Of the 12 diamonds that were sent here for analysis, we have found the grading on the reports to be fair and accurate.
 This was a concern of ours because we will not back with Lifetime Policies diamonds which are not conservatively graded.
 The diamonds that we personally hand select, we will.

 6. Where can I get lab grown diamonds?

 7. I’m considering this option.
-If I do choose this route why should I buy from GOG Inc?
+If I do choose this route why should I buy from Good Old Gold?

 8. What other shapes/cuts can you acquire in lab grown diamonds?